Mega-737/Amigo-Secreto-Challenge-/README.md

 ## 👩‍💻 Pessoas Desenvolvedoras do Projeto

-Projeto desenvolvido no âmbito do curso da:

-**Alura - ONE - Aluna Simone**
+Projeto desenvolvido no âmbito do curso da **Alura - ONE - Aluna Simone**

 ![Alura](./3.%20imagem%20da%20ALURA.jpg)

 ![ONE](./4.%20imagem%20da%20ONE.jpg)

 ![Aluna Simone](./5.%20imagem%20da%20Aluna%20Simone.png)

 ## 📜 Licença